Ahmad-Reza Dehpour: Career

 He began his academic career by joining Tehran University of Medical Sciences as an assistant professor of pharmacology in 1978.
 He was promoted to an associate professor of pharmacology in 1983 and consequently to a professor of pharmacology in 1993 and was awarded distinguished professorship in 2011.
 He has devoted himself to teach fundamental concepts in pharmacology to undergraduate and graduate students, also serving as an undergraduate and graduate research mentor/advisor.
-Additionally, he was a visiting professor at the Swiss Federal Institute of Technology (ETH) Zurich from 1998 to 1999.
+Additionally, He spent a study opportunity course in the Swiss Federal Institute of Technology (ETH) Zurich from 1998 to 1999.

 In addition to his academic contribution, he was the General Secretary of the Iranian Society of Physiology and Pharmacology from 1981 to 1986.
-He became a member of the Iranian Board of Pharmacology form 1999 and a member of the Iranian Academy of Medical Sciences since 2007.
+He became a member of the Iranian Board of Pharmacology form 1999 and a Continuous membership of the Iranian Academy of Medical Sciences since 2007.
 Dehpour was the President of the Iranian Society of Physiology & Pharmacology from 2005 to 2007.
-He is also an adjunct professor at the Institute of Biochemistry and Biophysics (IBB), University of Tehran.
+He is also an adjunct professor at the Institute of Biochemistry and Biophysics (IBB), University of Tehran.. and the director of drug discovery and evaluation committee in the National Institute for Medical Research Development.

 Following his executive roles, he is the founder and director of the Experimental Medicine Research Center in Tehran University of Medical Sciences.
-He has supervised more than 50 Ph.D. thesis, a plentiful of undergraduate students thesis; also, he has published more than 900 original research papers in the world's prestigious journals.
+He has supervised more than 50 Ph.D. thesis, a plentiful of undergraduate students thesis; also, he has published more than 930 original research papers in the world's prestigious journals.
 He has made significant contributions to many research projects in collaboration with well-known universities and hospital research institutes around the world, such as University College London (UCL), University of Calgary, Harvard Medical School, Royal Free Hospital, Massachusetts General Hospital (MGH) and University of Massachusetts (UMass) Hospital.